|Nutrition Facts (per serving)|

-I used chicken thighs in this recipe, but whole legs may be used, or use a cut-up whole chicken.
+This recipe uses chicken thighs, but whole legs or a cut-up whole chicken can also be used.
 Larger pieces might take longer, so check them with a dependable meat thermometer or instant-read thermometer.
 The minimum safe temperature for chicken is 165 F.

-- 3 pounds bone-in chicken thighs (or whole legs, with skin)
+3 pounds chicken thighs, bone-in, or whole legs, with skin

 - Replace the paprika with a good quality chili powder or salt-free Cajun or Creole seasoning.